 - High integration capacity with third parties: central systems and all kinds of devices.

-- Accessibility to real-time data.
+- Access to real-time data.

 - Easy to implement and maintain.

-The geopositioning functions are the following:
+The geopositioning functions provided by Axional Mobile are the following:

-Generation of actions by nfc, Triggering and Geofence
+Task Generation by NFC, Triggering and Geofence

-- Reading of an NFC Tag.
+- Reading of an NFC tag.

 - Entering/leaving a geofence perimeter.

 - Signals from other systems (opening of doors, etc.).

 Thanks to the triggering function, series of automatic chain actions can be performed, such as activation of GPS, Bluetooth and data transmission from the device, among many others.
 In this way, processes can be guaranteed to function smoothly.